The Son (Meyer novel)

 The Son is the second novel by the American writer Philipp Meyer.
 Published in 2013, the novel was loosely conceived as the second in a thematic trilogy on the American myth following Meyer's first novel, American Rust.

 The novel focuses on three generations of the McCullough family: Eli McCullough, the vicious patriarch who was the first male child born in the newly formed Texas, his son Peter McCullough, a learned man who disagrees with his father's brutality but is powerless to stop it, and Eli's great-granddaughter and Peter's granddaughter, Jeanne Anne "J.A."
 McCullough, who inherited her great-grandfather's toughness and went on to become a wealthy oil baroness.

-In 2017, the novel was adapted into the TV series, The Son, starring Pierce Brosnan as Eli McCullough.
+In 2017, the novel was adapted into the television series, The Son, starring Pierce Brosnan as Eli McCullough.

 Plot

 Eli

 In 1849, 13-year old Eli McCullough's family is attacked by the Comanches.
 The attack results in the rape and murder of his sister and mother.
 Eli and his older brother are kidnapped.
 While Eli's brother Martin is eventually killed, Eli is adopted by the Kotsoteka Comanches and given the name Tiehteti.
 Initially treated as a slave, he eventually comes to earn the respect of his captors and is adopted by Toshaway, the man who kidnapped him.
 A series of misfortunes eventually hits the tribe, including an outbreak of disease which kills Toshaway and the rest of Eli's Comanche family.
 In order to provide for the survivors, Eli allows himself to be sold back into white society.

 Eli has a miserable time integrating back into white society.
 After fighting for the Confederacy in the American Civil War, he steals a bag of gold which he uses to buy land and amass a fortune.
 When his neighbour, Arturo Garcia, steals some of his cattle, he murders him and bears a grudge against his nephew, Pedro Garcia, who comes to take his place.
 He marries Madeleine Black, the daughter of a judge.
 She and their eldest son are eventually killed by a band of Lipan Apaches who Eli tracks down and murders in the 1880s.